About

 There's also the transcendent.

-Influenced by Richard Serra's surface explorations, Cave Art Continuum is a film-based investigation into time, space, and connection that contextualizes the surfaces and symbols photographed under an Apollo moon era launch pad with human Paleolithic cave art.
+Influenced by Richard Serra's surface explorations, Cave Art Continuum is a film-based meditation on the transcendence of time in context to the hidden surfaces and symbols photographically explored under 1960’s era launchpads.

-Please see Evidence of Spaceflight: Cave Art Continuum - Surfaces and Symbols Under a Moon Era Launch Pad
+Please CLICK to see Cave Art Continuum - Surfaces and Symbols Under 1960's Era NASA Launch Pads